spotify/dh-virtualenv/doc/tutorial.rst

    Architecture: any
    Pre-Depends: dpkg (>= 1.16.1), python2.7 | python2.6, ${misc:Pre-Depends}
    Depends: ${misc:Depends}
-   Description: really neat package!
+   Description: A short summary of what this is.
-    second line can contain extra information about it.
+       Further indented lines can contain extra information.
+       .
+       A single dot separates paragraphs.

-The ``control`` file is used to define the build dependencies, so if you are building a package that requires for example ``lxml``, make sure you define ``libxml2-dev`` in *Build-Depends* etc.
+The ``control`` file is used to define the build dependencies, so if you are building a package that requires for example ``lxml``, make sure you define ``libxml2-dev`` in *Build-Depends*.

-*Depends* in the lower section is used to define run-time dependencies.
+*Depends* in the 2nd section is used to define run-time dependencies.
-Following the example above, in case of lxml you would add ``libxml2`` in to the *Depends* field.
+The *debhelper* magic will usually take care of that via the ``${misc:Depends}`` you see above.

 To help keeping your installed virtualenv in sync with the host's Python interpreter in case of updates, create a file named